survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 You'll learn how to publish npm packages in the next chapter.

 T> As browsers have evolved to support new features of JavaScript, Node is still catching up.
 This brings the problem of polyfilling.
-Ideally we should be able to author code in modern features.
+Ideally we would author code in modern features.
 [Mikeal Rogers states](https://medium.com/@mikeal/modern-modules-d99b6867b8f1) that we should polyfill for older Node and not let it hold the ecosystem back.